Beginners’ course F20-1

-Recent experience has shown that it may be better to be less committed to getting attendees onto the water in the first day as this can unnecessarily rush the necessary steps to be taken before handling a boat.
+Recent experience has shown that it may be better to be less determined to get attendees onto the water in the first day as this can unnecessarily rush the necessary steps to be taken before handling a boat.
 Those wanting only a taste of the sport may therefore be invited back to have a water experience on a subsequent date.

 Apart from the first days of a course, further Taster Days are only offered when they can fit in with the smooth, ongoing development of those already rowing.